ang-zeyu/infisearch/docs/src/search_configuration.md

 })
 ```

-#### Base URL
+#### Site URL

 `sourceFilesUrl`
 - Example: `'/'` or `'https://www.infi-search.com'`

-This option allows InfiSearch to construct the default link used in search result previews by appending the relative file path of the indexed files.
+This option allows InfiSearch to construct a link to the page for search result previews.
+This is done by appending the relative file path of the indexed file.

 Unless you are providing all links manually (see [Linking to other pages](./linking_to_others.md)), this URL must be provided.